Winter Homestead Organization

 You can mimic this with pigs and cattle too, depending on how many cattle you have.
 Obviously, if you have a whole herd of cattle that’s not going to work as well, but if you are overwintering just a few cows in a barn set-up you can do that.

 Pigs can easily be overwintered on deep bedding.
 Joel Salatin does this with his pigs on Polyface Farm.
 Jason Contreras from Sow the Land actually raised his pigs this past summer on deep bedding.
-So those are some set-ups to consider this year while closing out your livestock and getting set up for wintertime.
+So those are some set-ups to consider this year while closing out your livestock and getting set up for winter time.

-The next thing you need to think about is preparing for wintertime on the homestead.
 If you are in an area with sleet, ice, snow, or a lot of rainfall you need to consider stocking up for your livestock this year.

 Stock up on items such as: